rossj/rackit/README.md

 # Rackit

 Rackit is a module for managing large collections of files on Rackspace Cloud Files.
-With Rackit, you don't have to worry about containers, CDN enabling containers, or re-authenticating when your key has expired.
 Rackit automatically creates containers as needed, and will seamlessly reauthenticate if your API key expires.
-Rackit also supports generation of temporary, time-limited file URLs.
+Rackit also supports the generation of temporary, time-limited file URLs.

 Cloud Files has a recommended limit of 50,000 files per container.
 Rackit knows this, and will automatically create new containers as necessary.